redpanda-data/connect/README.md

 the [stream package][godoc-url], which also includes some examples.

-For some applied examples of Benthos such as streaming and deduplicating the Twitter firehose to Kafka [check out the cookbook section][cookbook-docs].
+For some applied examples of Benthos such as streaming and deduplicating the Twitter firehose to Kafka [check out the examples section][examples-docs].

 ## Run